Negotiating your chef pay – 9 tips

 Build a business case

 You need to support your request for a pay rise.
-Build a record of moments and events where you have succeeded and / or over achieved.
+Build a record of moments and events where you have succeeded and / or over achieved (even if its been a while since you’ve been in the kitchen due to the pandemic).
 This may be assuming the role of a more senior member of the kitchen team or perhaps undertaking a specific event that wouldn’t normally fall under your responsibility.
 You need to show that you’ve been working well on tasks that are beyond what everyone else is doing.

 Pitch your case